 The primary cause or source of all force in nature is the uniform acceleration of the two fundamental physical quantities – the quantum movement/energy forms spin and rise – that synchronously generate two fundamental forces acting in opposite directions.
 These are spin compression and rise expansion.
 These two primal forces, in linked and de-linked forms, then create the forces of nature that result in the dynamics of the universe.

 It is a principle in Neu Theory that force can only add.
+For example; a “tug of war” event is addition in two opposite directions.
 The physical effect of a force between objects is:

 - A push (displacement, compression, repulsion)